Rudd-O/dts-recordingstudio/README.md

-To download the recordings, retrieve the files in `/home/ubuntu/Studio/Recordings` by copying them to your computer with an SFTP client or the command `utils/download-recordings` (which uses rsync to do its job).
+To download the recordings, retrieve the files in `/home/ubuntu/Studio/Recordings` by copying them to your computer with an SFTP client (the Decline to State publishing studio has inbuilt support for this).
 In either of those cases, your SFTP client or SSH configuration must have the private SSH key that corresponds to the public SSH key that you used when launching the studio for the first time.
 Alternatively, you could generate a new key pair and then deploy the public key to the `ubuntu` user's SSH